-Advanced Placement English Language & Composition (Yearlong) AP Prereq: ILA 9 and 10
+Advanced Placement English Language & Composition (Yearlong)

+Grades 11-12 Prereq: ILA 9 and 10 Credit: English

 Advanced Placement English Language and Composition is a class that gives high school students the opportunity to receive advanced placement and/or college credit through passing the AP exam in May of each year.
 The curriculum level of this class is comparable to an introductory college course.
 Students who choose AP English Language and Composition should be interested in studying and writing various kinds of analytic or persuasive prose on primarily nonliterary topics.
 In short, the goal of the class is to develop our skills as effective writers through a study of style and effective techniques, as well as reading critically how other authors and writers develop their craft.
-The opportunity that this class provides to enter collegelevel conversations about composition is unique and opens the door to many opportunities in our high school and in university-level education.
+The opportunity that this class provides to enter college-level conversations about composition is unique and opens the door to many opportunities in our high school and in university-level education.

-Students may have the opportunity to earn college credit by passing AP exam in May.
+Students may have the opportunity to earn college credit by passing the AP exam in May.

-Advanced Placement English Literature & Composition (Yearlong) AP Prereq: ILA 9 and 10 Grade 12 Credit: English
+Advanced Placement English Literature & Composition (Yearlong) AP

+Grade 12 Prereq: ILA 9 and 10